HackYourFuture/HTML-CSS/Week0/README.md

 Have you finished with everything?
 Be proud of yourself, as you have optimally prepared yourself with all the tools needed to make your coding adventure a success!

+Before getting technical, please read about the HackYourFuture culture [here](https://github.com/HackYourFuture/culture) and also check [these scenarios](https://github.com/HackYourFuture/culture/blob/main/scenarios.md) that will give you a hint on how we work.
+The first or second week of the course, there will be a collaborative session with your whole class to discuss all of this.

 Now, with that out of the way we can get started with the readings for the first week.
 You can find that [here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week1/README.md).
 Make sure you've finished it before your first class on Sunday!